erc-dharma/dharma/readme.md

 	python change.py

-This will clone all DHARMA repositories and create the database.
+This will clone all DHARMA repositories and create the main database (`dbs/texts.sqlite`).

+There is also a separate, secondary database for searching parallel verses.
+It is stored at `dbs/parallels.sqlite`.
+To build it, run:

+	python parallels.py

+This latter database is not automatically updated, so rebuilding it manually is necessary.

 ##  Entry points